H-SG/aoc_2021_rust/README.md

 I will likely refractor out the solutions for the various days soonish as the amount of code is getting a bit silly to navigate.
 This will also present a nice opportunity to see how importing from other rust files works with some of the functions that are starting to become common.

 Lastly, I also need to give some attention to the debugger in VS Code.
 I really would like to get expressions working while stepping through the code.
 Maybe it's just something that rust doesn't do and I've been poisoned irrevocably by Python.

+### Day 5
+This will live on in infamy of me massively overcomplicating it.
+I built an engine that will recursively check each vector, assuming that they aren't discrete, but continuous for crossings or collinearity (and if intersecting while collinear then the intersecting distance).
+I will not be sharing that monstrosity, we're done here.

+Aside, I've decided to not split the solutions up into separate instances, because it's nice to be able to scroll back and see what you've done before

+### Day 6
+This was super easy as long as you live on geological time scales.
+The naive solution gave way to something more sensible and very fast.
+Madames et Monsieurs, `rotate_left()`.